Why Union City

 Birthing centers: what matters

-Washington Hospital Fremont is the default in-network L&D for most Union City PPO family buyers: ~10-15 minutes south, full L&D with on-site NICU, UCSF Health neonatology on-floor 24/7, and both Baby-Friendly and CMS Birthing Friendly designations.
+Washington Hospital Fremont is the default in-network L&D (Labor and Delivery) for most Union City PPO (Preferred Provider Organization) buyers: ~10-15 minutes south, full L&D with on-site NICU, UCSF Health neonatology on-floor 24/7, and both Baby-Friendly and CMS Birthing Friendly designations.

 Kaiser members in Union City typically deliver at Kaiser Hayward or Kaiser San Leandro depending on traffic and which is closer to the specific Union City address.
 Both are full Kaiser L&D facilities.